Nikkei falls on strong yen, European concerns

 By Lisa Twaronite

-TOKYO, Oct 26 The Nikkei stock average dropped on Wednesday on fears that European leaders might not come up with a comprehensive plan to contain the region's debt crisis, as well as on concerns about the yen's continued strength and its impact on Japanese companies' profits.
+TOKYO, Oct 26 The Nikkei dropped on Wednesday on fears that European leaders might not come up with a comprehensive plan to contain the region's debt crisis, as well as by the yen's continued strength and its impact on Japanese companies' profits.

 European Union and euro zone leaders will meet later Wednesday to discuss measures such as bank recapitalisation and leveraging their regional rescue fund.